 - An input sheet that defines all the criteria used for the financial alternatives, including the assumed inflation rate and rate of return on deposited reserve funds. - A table that lists anticipated replacement and/or repair items complete with estimated remaining life expectancies, projected costs of replacement and/or repair, a frequency in years of when these items require replacement and/or repair, and a projection based on this frequency. - A table that represents end of year balances and capital expenditures based on your current funding program and reserve balances, and alternatives to your current program. - Since none of the Associations have any current funding, increases are recommended in each case. - The Association should bear in mind that unanticipated expenditures can always arise and maintenance of a significant reserve fund balance can be viewed as a way to avoid special assessments.
-We suggest and have assumed maintaining a minimum reserve balance of \$5,000.00.
+We suggest maintaining a minimum reserve balance of \$15,000.00.

 As required by Washington State RCW 64.34.382, we disclose that the interest rate used in the analysis is 0.02% and inflation rate is 2.0% based on discussions with association representatives.
-We have considered three alternatives to compare to your current funding program as well as the RCW mandated full funding option and recommend that the Association adopt an alternative that best reflects the objectives of the community.
+We have considered two alternatives to compare to your current funding program as well as the RCW mandated full funding option and recommend that the Association adopt an alternative that best reflects the objectives of the community.
 Please keep in mind that there are a myriad of possible alternatives.
 In summary they are as follows:

-Current Funding Rate: We understand that the reserve fund balance was \$33,454.02 at the beginning of the fiscal year and stands at \$47,379.10 as of October 11, 2016.
-A monthly contribution of \$16.67 per month per occupied home is being collected.
-This will maintain positive funding through 2034 when it becomes increasingly more negative.
+Current Funding Rate: We understand that the reserve fund balance was \$100,097.09 at the time of the inspection.
+A monthly contribution of \$1,500 per month is being collected.
+This will result in a negative balance in 2025 and an increase in contributions is recommended.